SuelaCark/Encoder-and-Decoder/README.md

 # Encoder-and-Decoder
 ### Project description:
 The Encoder and Decoder project creates a program which allows the user to encrypt plain text and/or decrypt encrypted text.
-The program encrypts and decrypts text by using Ciphers.
+The program encrypts and decrypts text by using different Ciphers.
 Currently, there are three ciphers available: Caesar Cipher, Atbash Cipher, and Vignere Cipher.

+### The Ciphers:
+1. Caesar Cipher -
+2. Atbash Cipher -
+3. Vignere Cipher -

 The main aims of this program are the following:
 * To help teach others about ciphers, encryption, and decryption